Inflect logo

 FactorRating / DataNotes

-Sales Tax12% VATStandard national value-added tax as of September 2025.
+Sales Tax12% VATStandard national rate for digital services as of December 2025.

 Network & Connectivity Ecosystem